theMarcHuerta/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 ### Part A: Hyperdimensional Computing [8 pts total, 2 pts / question]

-**Task 1:** Implement the hypervector generation, binding, bundling, hamming distance, and permutation operations in the scaffold code, and then implement an HD encoding procedure that encodes strings.
+**Task 1:** Implement the hypervector generation, binding, bundling, Hamming distance, and permutation operations in the scaffold code, and then implement an HD encoding procedure that encodes strings.
 Also, implement the `add` and `get` functions in the item memory memory class; these functions will be used to manage the atomic hypervectors.

 For example "fox" would be translated to sequence ["f","o", "x"].
 For simplicity, use a hypervector size of 10,000 to answer these questions unless otherwise stated.